How to Start a Motorcycle Club? A definitive guide

 Final TIPS for forming a motorcycle club:

-- Growth is crucial: make sure that your club is always recreating new members to help grow the club.
+- Growth is crucial: make sure that your club is always recreating new members to help grow the club with descent membership fees.
 If an opportunity to merge with another club emerges, consider it to help improve your club and possibly establish dominance.

 - Competition: As much as possible, avoid engaging in competition with other motorcycle clubs in your area.
 Only reach out to the dominant clubs and inform them of your intentions of forming a new club.